Providing an Extra Level of Protection

 Although both the TDN and DSMB are sponsored by the CF Foundation, the two entities are organizationally separate from each other and the Foundation.

-DMCs vary in size and nature depending upon the study, but usually include three to five CF clinicians, a biostatistician, plus ad hoc members with specific expertise as required.
-All DMC members sign a confidentiality agreement and are aware of the critical importance of maintaining any and all information about the given study in the strictest confidence.
+DMCs vary in size and nature depending upon the study, but usually include CF community members, three to five CF clinicians, a biostatistician, plus ad hoc members with specific expertise as required.
+All DMC members sign a

 A DMC charter is developed by the study sponsor to clearly define the function, composition, and operating expectations of the study's DMC.
-If you have questions about the guidelines and standard template for DMC charter development, contact the DSMB Program Coordinator, Miriam Hunt, at firstname.lastname@example.org.
+If you have questions about the guidelines and standard template for DMC charter development, contact the DSMB Program Coordinator, Clara Ehrman, at firstname.lastname@example.org.
 Statistical consultation on the charter is available from the TDN Coordinating Center.